 Our recent student survey shows that students value feeling connected to their classmates.
-You can encourage your students to share their work and collaborate using Padlet, myblog, Workflow or Microsoft Teams.
+You can encourage your students to share their work and collaborate using Padlet, Miro, myblog, Workflow or Microsoft Teams.

 myblog is a Wordpress-based blogging platform that can be used for individual or group blogs or websites.
 They can be a helpful way of supporting open discussion and a culture of sharing and building ideas.